oumsamon/Python_intro_challenge/README.md

 > **Hint**: You can determine whether or not a string contains a particular character with an `if` statement.
 For example, `if 'b' in my_string:` will be true if `my_string` contains any b's.

-# (STRETCH) If You're Cold, Sit in a Corner.
+# Part 4: If You're Cold, Sit in a Corner.
 It's 90 Degrees!

 - Look up "while loops" to tackle this exercise!

 ## Skill you're Practicing: Writing `while` Loops

 Wow!
 It's 90 degrees Fahrenheit and you are sweating buckets!
 Luckily you have air conditioning, but it's really old and kind of finicky.
 It cools the room by three degrees and shuts off, so you have to keep turning it back on until the temperature gets to where you want it to be.
 Seventy five sounds much more pleasant than 90, so that's what you're shooting for.

-* While the temperature is greater than 75 degrees Fahrenheit, print `'The temperature is XX — crank the AC!'`, and subtract 3 degrees from the temperature.
+- While the temperature is greater than 75 degrees Fahrenheit, print `'The temperature is XX — crank the AC!'`, and subtract 3 degrees from the temperature.

-* Once the temperature is cool enough and the loop is done, print `'75.
+- Once the temperature is cool enough and the loop is done, print `'75.
 Ahh, that's better.'`

 ## Starter Code